rjkviegas/course/apprenticeship_module_outlines.md

 ## Week 3: Test-Driven Development

+### Goals

 By the end of the module all developers can:

-* Take a user story, write a test case, and write code to pass a test
-* Understand syntax for a class (instance variables, initialize method, other methods)
+* Gather evidence and use reflection to choose goals and track their progress
 * Test-drive a simple program using objects and methods
 * Pair using the driver-navigator style
 * Follow an effective debugging process

-* Use evidence and reflection to assess their own progress towards a goal
+#### The broader course goals relevant to this module are...

+* I test-drive my code
+* I use a methodical approach to solving problems
+* I use my own initiative

+Remind yourself of the rest [here](https://github.com/makersacademy/course/blob/master/apprenticeships_starting_pack/course_goals.md).

 ### Exercises for self-directed learning